NyeishaJPace/NasaApp/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the nasa-api-frontend directory, you will need to run:

+`npm i` to install the node_modules folder before running the application then you can use the command below to start the application.

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.